sstirlin/MSBX5420Spring2019/0401sparkweblogs/README.md

 NASA_access_log_Jul95
 ```

-We *could* open up the July logfile in `nano`, but this file is quite large (about 200 megabytes) and is hard work
+We *could* open up the July logfile in `nano`, but this file is quite large (about 200 megabytes).
-for `nano`.
-We can use the handy `tail` command in Linux to look at the last few lines of the file:
+Instead, let's use the handy `tail` command to look at the last few lines of the file:
 ```
 tail NASA_access_log_Jul95
 ```

-This spits out the last several log lines of the file.
-It should look like this:
+The output should look like this:
 ```
 slipper12055.iaccess.za - - [28/Jul/1995:13:32:22 -0400] "GET /images/USA-logosmall.gif HTTP/1.0" 200 234
 163.205.53.14 - - [28/Jul/1995:13:32:22 -0400] "GET /shuttle/technology/images/srb_mod_compare_1-small.gif HTTP/1.0" 200 36902